 The best feature of this kayak is its outstanding performance in both flat and white water, handling up to class III and IV rapids.
 This is down to its removable rear tracking skeg which in flat water provides great tracking but can be taken off when necessary.
 Furthermore, this comes with an easily taken off/put in drain plugs for the purpose of self-baling.

-You will get what you want with the Rover 220, namely it provides you the feel of a hard kayak, but minus the weight!
+You will get what you want with the Driftsun Rover 220 portable kayak, namely it provides you the feel of a hard kayak, but minus the weight!
 This is as it comes with a high-pressure drop stitch floor – which ensures its rigidity and stability, even allowing you to stand on it with no trouble.
 The seats can also be adjusted to fit either your solo journey or a tandem one, and it comes with a good back support for extra comfort when paddling.
 Strap yourself to the backrest and floor and you will be secured when encountering rapids.
 Footrests also enhance your comfort.

 The outer layer is doubled, made of reinforced PVC therefore encounters with rocks; logs and even the claws of your dog would not be a problem.
-Its manufacturer claims that this inflates in 9 minutes, which is the average for inflatable kayaks.
+Its manufacturer claims that this inflates in 9 minutes, which is the average for inflatable portable kayaks.
 For transportation, there are 4 handles to help with lifting it off the ground and you do not have to worry about not being able to film action on the kayak as there is a front action camera mount.

 You get quite a lot with it, as it comes with 2 adjustable aluminium paddles, equipped with ergonomic grips as well as its own hand pump.
 You also get a carry bag and a repair kit with the Rover 220.